neelabhg/presentations/webmonkeys/backbone/slides.md

 ### Who am I?

 * Computer Engineering, Class of 2015
-* Technical lead on the [System Programming Learning Environment](http://cs-education.github.io/sys/) project used in CS 241
 * [Several projects](https://github.com/neelabhg) using a variety of languages, tools, frameworks

 --